zero-to-mastery/resources/generalResources.md

 * [Khan Academy](https://www.khanacademy.org/computing/computer-programming): An online resource for a variety of topics at a multitude of skill levels (from elementary school to postgraduate) that extend beyond computer science.
 However, their programming courses - which include interactive sandboxes in which learners can tinker with example code - focus on HTML and Javascript and teach the fundamentals of animation and web design.
 * [The Odin Project](https://www.theodinproject.com/): An online resource which uses other sources to provide a rather complete path for learning web development.
 * [Microsoft Virtual Academy](https://mva.microsoft.com/): A website with many video courses created by Microsoft.
 These courses teach a variety of languages, including JavaScript and variants of C.
+* [Frontend Masters](https://frontendmasters.com/): A video tutorial website which are workshop based videos.
+The videos are expert-level workshops for developers that want to learn the secrets to level up their JavaScript and Node.js engineering skills and many more.